Owmacohe/My-Friend-Tama/Assets/Voiceover Lines/streamer_lines.md

 ## Starting the game

 What’s up chatters!
 Welcome to this week’s instalment of Explore’R’Us, the urban exploration livestream where we check out totally radical abandoned malls!
 Oh yeah!
-Today’s lucky find is the Nest Family Shopping Centre, shut down eight years ago due to financial mismanagement, this place is totally *up our alley*.
+Today’s lucky find is the Nest Family Shopping Centre, shut down eight years ago due to financial mismanagement, this place is totally <i>up our alley</i>.
 And it even looks like the power’s still left on.
 Let’s get exploring!